Minimax Distribution Estimation in Wasserstein Distance: Related Work

-On the other hand, \citep{lei2018convergence} focuses on the case where $\Omega$ is a (potentially unbounded and infinite-dimensional) Banach space, under moment assumptions on the distributions.
-Thus, while the results of \citep{lei2018convergence} cover interesting cases such as infinite-dimensional Gaussian processes, they do not demonstrate that convergence rates improve when the intrinsic dimension of the support of $P$ is smaller than that of $\Omega$ (unless this support lies within a \textit{linear} subspace of $\Omega$).
-As a simple example, if the distribution is in fact supported on a finite set of $k$ linearly independent points, the bound of \citep{lei2018convergence} implies only a convergence rate, whereas we give a bound of order $O(\sqrt{k/n})$.
-Although we do not delve into this here, our results (unlike those of \citep{lei2018convergence}) should also benefit from the multi-scale behavior discussed in Section 5 of \citep{weed2017sharp}; namely, much faster convergence rates are often observed for small $n$ than for large $n$.
-This may help explain why algorithms such as functional $k$-means~\citep{garcia2015functionalKMeans} work in practice, even though the results of \citep{lei2018convergence} imply only a slow convergence rate of $O\left( (\log n)^{-p} \right)$, for some constant $p > 0$, in this case.
+On the other hand, \citet{lei2018convergence} focuses on the case where $\Omega$ is a (potentially unbounded and infinite-dimensional) Banach space, under moment assumptions on the distributions.
+In comparison, our metric space framework has the minor downside that there is no universal reference point (``origin''), which slightly complicates our theorem statements, and that we cannot linearly re-scale the entire space, which slightly complicates our proofs.
+However, the significant upside is that, for many cases of interest, such as for distributions supported on non-linear manifolds, our rates benefit from properties such as data having low intrinsic dimension.
+As a simple example, if the distribution is in fact supported on a finite set of $k$ linearly independent points, the bound of \citet{lei2018convergence} implies only a convergence rate of $n^{-1/k}$, whereas we give a bound of order $O(\sqrt{k/n})$.
+Our results (unlike those of \citet{lei2018convergence}) also benefit from the multi-scale behavior discussed in Section 5 of \citet{weed2017sharp}, namely, much faster convergence rates are often observed for small $n$ than for large $n$.
+These factors may help explain why an algorithm such as functional $k$-means~\citep{garcia2015functionalKMeans} can work in practice, even though the results of \citet{lei2018convergence} suggest only a slow convergence rate of $O\left( (\log n)^{-p} \right)$, for some constant $p > 0$.